 What are the landing rules?

 There are three landing areas.
-DO NOT Cross the runway below 500
+DO NOT Cross the runway below 1,000 feet.

-• LANDING PATTERN - If landing towards the dropzone (180 degrees
+• LANDING PATTERN - If landing in the main/student landing area (the area between the primary runway and Cereal Street), towards the dropzone (180 degrees

 from the lake), use left hand pattern.
 Everything else, use right